Team Germany

 Lisa-Marie Eisenhuth Yaqu Pacha Team Germany

-I am currently a 10th grade student and I help YAQU PACHA at events and fairs.
-I'm with YAQU PACHA because I want to help the environment and there are lots of great people here who also want to help.
+I am currently a 10th grade student and help YAQU PACHA at events and trade fairs.
+I am with YAQU PACHA because I want to help the environment and there are lots of great people here who also want to help.

 Tim Hüttner